FeroXx07/Game-Installer-Creation/docs/README.md

 Shortly explained, the script is divided by **fragments**, we use **component and directories references** to tell the framework other components and directories that **exist** in other **fragments**.

 Components have **GUID** to avoid duplications in updates o reparations.
 You can use this [website](https://www.guidgenerator.com/online-guid-generator.aspx) to generate GUIDs or use the visual studio internal tool to generate GUIDs.
-The step 0 is to change the **Manufacturer** name to the name of you studio, otherwise it won’t build.
+The step 0 is to change the **Manufacturer** name to the name of your studio, otherwise it won’t build.

 # Customization and mapping of the script.